JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/sentry-integration/index.md

 Let me verify in Sentry whether we have received the new event.

-Yes, the error has logged in Sentry, and the best thing it’s displaying the entire traceback along-with the filename, and the line number where the exception was caught.
+Yes, the error has logged in Sentry, and the best thing is, it’s displaying the entire traceback along-with the filename, and the line number where the exception was caught.

 ![sentry_event_1](./steps/step10.png)